- Coverage: Does the plan cover the services you need?

 - Costs: How much are your premiums, deductibles, and other costs?
 How much do you pay for services like hospital stays or doctor visits?
 Is there a yearly limit on what you could pay out-of-pocket for medical services?
 Make sure you understand any coverage rules that may affect your costs.

 - Prescription drugs: Do you need to join a Medicare Prescription Drug Plan?
-Do you already have creditable prescription drug coverage?
+Do you already have creditable prescription drug coverage ?
 Will you pay a penalty if you join a drug plan later?
 What's the plan’s overall star rating?
 What will your prescription drugs cost under each plan?
-Are your drugs covered under the plan's formulary?
+Are your drugs covered under the plan's formulary ?
 Are there any coverage rules that apply to your prescriptions?
-Is the pharmacy you use in the plan's network?
 Are you eligible for a free Medication Therapy Management (MTM) program?

 - Quality of care: Are you satisfied with your medical care?
 The quality of care and services given by plans and other health care providers can vary.
 How have Medicare and other people with Medicare rated your health and drug plan’s care and services?
 Get help comparing plans and providers.